estudiotouch/backend-php-test/README.md

 ## Submission process

-The test should be pushed to GitHub.
+To apply, please email trabalhe@estudiotouch.com with your solution.
+Please, include the link of your code on Github.
 The application must be hosted (Heroku, Firebase, Pluker, etc) and the URLs should be sent by email.
+Also, explain why you would be a good fit for this job.

 Further questions should be sent and will be replied by email.